Frequently asked questions about annual reports

 No. Your report must be specific to your money collection operation.
 Standard annual reports and websites do not provide enough detail about the use of funds raised.

-All accounts, annual reports and supporting documents must be in Finnish or Swedish.
+Annual reports and supporting documents must be in Finnish or Swedish.
 The National Police Board can order you to provide translations of any documents supplied in another language.

 An opinion is required if your organization has an auditor.
 If you use an operations inspector, you do not need to provide a separate statement specifically about the money collection.